-Asking for reimbursement is asking for a coverage decision from us payment directly to the provider.
+Asking for reimbursement is asking for a coverage decision from us

 If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
 To make this decision, we will check to see if the medical care you paid for is covered.
 We will also check to see if you followed all the rules for using your coverage for medical care.